-SmithWaterman [21] algorithm with GOTOH [22] (SWG) improvement is used to perform pairwise sequence alignment on two FASTA sequences.
-We use SWG application kernel in parallel to calculate the all-pairs dissimilarity of a set of nsequences resulting in nn distance matrix.
+SmithWaterman [20] algorithm with GOTOH [21] (SWG) improvement is used to perform pairwise sequence alignment on two FASTA sequences.
+We use SWG application kernel in parallel to calculate the all-pairs dissimilarity of a set of n sequences resulting in n\n distance matrix.
 Set of map tasks for a particular job are generated using the blocked decomposition of strictly upper triangular matrix of the resultant space.
 Reduce tasks aggregate the output from a row block.
-In this application, the size of the input data set is relatively small, while the size of the intermediate and the output data are significantly larger due to the n^2 result space, stressing the performance of inter-node communication and output data storage.
+In this application, the size of the input data set is relatively small, while the size of the intermediate and the output data are significantly larger due to the $n^2$ result space, stressing the performance of inter-node communication and output data storage.
 SWG can be considered as a memory-intensive application.
-More details about the Hadoop-SWG application implementation can be found in [23].
-The Twister4Azure SWG implementation also follows the same architecture and blocking strategy as in the Hadoop-SWG implementation.
-Twister4Azure SWG uses NAligner [24] as the computational kernel.
+More details about the Hadoop-SWG application implementation can be found in [22].
+The AzureMapReduce implementation also follows the same architecture and blocking strategy as in the Hadoop-SWG implementation.
+AzureMapReduce SWG uses NAligner [23] as the computational kernel.

-We performed the SWG weak scaling test from Gunarathne et al.[4] using Twister4Azure to compare the performance of Twister4Azure SWG implementation on Azure Small instances (Table 2) with Amazon ElasticMapReduce using EC2 XL (Table 2) instances and Apache Hadoop implementation on iDataPlex cluster (Table 2).
+We performed the SWG weak scaling test from Gunarathne et al.[4] using Twister4Azure to compare the performance of Twister4Azure SWG implementation with Amazon ElasticMapReduce and Apache Hadoop implementations.
 Figure 10 shows that the Twister4Azure SWG performs comparable to the Amazon EMR and Apache Hadoop.
 The performance of Twister4Azure SWG lied between +/- 2% of MRRoles4Azure SWG performance[4], confirming that the extra complexity of Twister4Azure has not adversely affected the non-iterative MapReduce performance.

 Figure 10.
 Twister4Azure SWG performance.
-Left : Raw execution time.
-Center : Execution time adjusted to compensate the sequential performance difference in the environments relative to Hadoop Bare Metal Right: Parallel efficiency relative to 641024 test case
+Left: Raw execution time.
+Center: Execution time adjusted to compensate the sequential performance difference in the environments relative to Hadoop Bare Metal Right: Parallel efficiency relative to 64\1024 test case